Shoaib Malik: Other leagues

+BPL career

 In 2015, Malik played for Comilla Victorians in the third season of Bangladesh Premier League.
 In 2016, he was signed by Chittagong Vikings for the fourth edition of Bangladesh Premier League.
 He was drafted back into the squad by Comilla Victorians for the fifth and sixth edition of Bangladesh Premier League.
 He was then signed by Rajshahi Royals for the seventh edition of the Bangladesh Premier League.

-In June 2019, he was selected to play for the Vancouver Knights franchise team in the 2019 Global T20 Canada tournament.
-In November 2019, he was selected to play for Rajshahi Royals in the 2019-20 Bangladesh Premier League.
-In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

-In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
-In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.

 Playing style

 Batting

 According to ESPNcricinfo's Osman Samiuddin:

 (Malik's) batting repertoire doesn't burst forth with strokes; there remains a distinctly utilitarian appeal to it.
 His drives straight are generally checked, dispossessed of flourish and in his forward defensive prods, there is an exaggerated care, just to make fully sure.
 It doesn't mean elegance doesn't come to him, as a couple of cover drives off Anil Kumble and Harbhajan Singh to bring Pakistan nearer its hundred showed.
 Midwicket slogging also comes naturally to him, usually more effective than beautiful.